 - Along with the math you will do during class, web homework (WeBWorK) will be assigned from each section that we cover.
 These assignments are accessed and completed online.
 (There is a link on the Course Website.)
 In order to do well in this class, you must keep up with these assignments.
-The assignments will usually be open for about a week, and the deadlines are firm.
-Web homework assignments from Section 6.4 and beyond will count for 5% of the Uniform Component of your grade.
-(The assignments before Section 6.4 will together count as one quiz grade.)
-None of these scores will be dropped. - In addition, you will be given regular team homework assignments, and a large portion (60%) of the Section Component of your grade will be based on these assignments.
+The assignments will usually be open for about a week, and the deadlines are firm. - The online assignments with the word "read" in their titles are reading assignments that are to be completed before we cover the material in class.
+The assignments from Section 5.4 on will be worth 20% of the Section Component of your grade.
+(I will drop your four lowest reading assignment scores.) - The online assignments with titles like "Chap5Sec4" will usually be open for about a week and those from Section 6.4 on will count for 5% of the Uniform Component of your grade.
+None of these scores will be dropped. - In addition, you will be given regular team homework assignments, and a large portion (50%) of the Section Component of your grade will be based on these assignments.
 We will discuss team homework arrangements, policies, and expectations further in a later class.

 Quizzes: There will be a quiz in class almost every week.
 No make-ups will be given, but I will drop your two lowest quiz scores when I compute your final grade.
-Quizzes (together with any other graded assignments not already described above) will count for 40% of the Section Component of your grade.
+Quizzes (together with any other graded assignments not already described above) will count for 30% of the Section Component of your grade.
 The first quiz will be in class during the second week of class and will cover the information contained in the online course syllabus and student guide, this handout, and the online team homework tutorial.